aarontran/g309.2-0.6/Notes.md

 [ ] Fits: sub-region investigation, TBD (this should be last)

-[ ] Fits: clarify filling factor 1.4x factor.
+[ ] Text: clarify filling factor 1.4x factor.

 List of possible systematics:
 * X-ray background spectrum assumptions and variation.